 If you experience a seizure for the first time, seek medical advice.

-Epilepsy has no identifiable cause in about half of those who have the condition.
-In the other half, the condition may be traced to various factors.
+Epilepsy has no identifiable cause in about half of those with the condition.
+In about half the people with epilepsy, the condition may be traced to various factors.

 Certain factors may increase your risk of epilepsy.